 To better understand its latest incarnation from 1994 it becomes necessary that I digress with a brief historic recap that helps to explain how we got here in the first place.

-Post-civil war Spain suffered a chronic housing shortage.
+Post-civil war Spain suffered from a chronic housing shortage.
 At the time families were large and needed all the protection they could muster from Authorities.
 This strong bias towards the protection of tenant rights became so deeply embedded in the psyche of lawmakers that it pervades all rental laws even to this very day.

 As a general rule a tenancy agreement is ruled by the rental law that was in effect at the time of its signing.
 We can broadly distinguish the following rental laws: